Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Stability of the Active Flux method via SBP properties

 Unfortunately, the matrix $M$ for which the upwind Active Flux operators $D_\pm$ are mutually adjoint is only positive semidefinite.
 Thus, the classical energy stability proof does not guarantee stability immediately.
 However, based on \Cref{lem:upwind-AF-banded-mass-pos-semidef}, we can still obtain a stability result for the Active Flux method using the framework of SBP operators.

 The idea is as follows.
 We show below that the states associated to zero energy are uniform (in space) constants.
-Thus, if the energy is decaying, it is generally speaking possible that a uniform constant could grow although its energy is zero.
-However, the time evolution of uniform constants is easy to check separately, and we find that uniform constants do not grow in time but are stationary.
+Thus, if the energy is decaying, it is, generally speaking, possible that a uniform constant could grow: our mass matrix has constants in its kernel and its energy is zero.
+However, the time evolution of uniform constants is easy to check separately, and we find that uniform constants do not grow in time.

 \begin{theorem} The upwind Active Flux semi-discretization